dieterichlawson/secret_exchange/README.md

 * adds the plaintext and the public key of the recipient to a tarfile.
 * signs a digest of the "addressed" tarfile
-* combines the signature and adressed tarfile into a new tarfile
+* combines the signature and addressed tarfile into a new tarfile
 * generates a random AES key
 * encryptes the signed tar file with AES-256
 * encrypts the AES key with the recipient's public key